 From the 1st of January 2009 a BER certificate is compulsory for all homes being rented (barring those which are exempt but you should consult the SEI website for further information).
 A BER is similar to the energy label for a household electrical appliance like your fridge.
-The label has a scale of A-G. A-rated homes are the most energy efficient and G the least efficient.Please click here to access the SEAI website.DPM only using registered assessors and will arrange on your behalf to minimise the hassle.
+The label has a scale of A-G. A-rated homes are the most energy efficient and G the least efficient.Please click here to access the SEAI website.DPM only uses registered assessors and will arrange on your behalf to minimize the hassle.

 Will DPM Estates advise on any works that may be required to enhance the sale of my property?

 Our agents are fully experienced in giving advice in the preparation for the sale of your home and will do so prior to your home going on the open market.

 Who conducts the viewings?